LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

         - Gundren may have been abducted for this knowledge
     - She also recommends we talk to Iarno, the townmaster who helped established the town
 - We go to Stone Hill Inn
-    - Sildar and Korvac pay for our rooms
+    - Sildar and Korvak pay for our rooms
     - A patron at the inn says that Iarno is nice and the Redbrand Ruffians (RBRs) have been terrorizing the townspeople
     - <span style="color:red">We fight some RBRs in the Inn and beat them</span>
         - We ask the last guy who he's working for